angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 b
 ```

-For a more complex example using loops:
+A more complex example using loops:

 ```brainfuck
 >>+<+<+[+>]
 ```

-The first part of the code: `>>+<+<+` will initialize the memory as follows:
+The first part of the code: `>>+<+<+` initializes the memory as follows:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |
 |  1  |  1  |  1  |  0  | ... |
 |  ^  |     |     |     |     |

-The loop `[+>]` will increment 1 and move left, until the selected byte is 0.
-What this means now is that it will add 1 to all non-zero values:
+The loop `[+>]` will increment 1 and move right until the selected byte is 0.
+In this case it will add 1 to all non-zero values until the first 0 is reached:

 |  0  |  1  |  2  |  3  | ... |
 | :-: | :-: | :-: | :-: | :-: |
 |  2  |  2  |  2  |  0  | ... |
 |     |     |     |  ^  |     |

+> Note that infinite loops are easy to come by in brainfuck.
+Changing the example above to `[>+]`, the program will never end, because it increments the current byte before the loops end

 You can try playing around with brainfuck using any online interpreter[^2].

-### A Brainfuck Interpreter in Go
+### Making a Brainfuck Interpreter in Go

-Another interesting feature of Brainfuck is how trivial is to implement an interpreter of it in a couple of hours.
-It is a great exercise for learning a new language.
-A while ago I had to learn Go[^3], so of course I decided to write a Brainfuck interpreter for this.
+It is trivial to implement an interpreter for brainfuck in a couple of hours.
+A while ago I had to learn Go[^3].
+As a learning exercise I decided to write a brainfuck interpreter, which soon devolved into the madness that is Mindfck.

-With a simple data structure to hold the memory as an array, pointer and output:
+We begin with a simple data structure to hold the memory as an array, a pointer and the output:

 ```go title="interpreter.go"
 package bfinterpreter